What we think

 As the Care Quality Commission has highlighted, workforce shortages are having a direct impact on the quality of people’s care, while NHS waiting times standards have been routinely missed for a number of years, with the consequences of Covid-19 now exacerbating this.

 The size and complexity of the workforce challenge is such that addressing it will require concerted and sustained action across the system on workforce planning, pay, training, retention and job roles.
-Yet, the response so far has been piecemeal.
+Yet, the response so far has been piecemeal and accountability for improving the situation remains unclear.
 The NHS Long Term Plan recognised the scale of the challenge and promised a comprehensive workforce implementation plan later in 2019.
 An Interim NHS People Plan was published in June 2019, but it contained little detail.
 Despite promises in the Conservative Party manifesto to deliver 50,000 more nurses, 6,000 more GPs and 6,000 other primary care professionals, the full NHS People Plan was not published until August 2020.
 This was another stop-gap measure; while it contained some welcome measures to support the health and wellbeing of staff and tackle discrimination, it only covered the remaining seven months of 2020/21 and did not include an implementation plan or targets for delivering additional staff, although the government did announce more funding for undergraduate training places.
+The government has announced proposals for new health and social care legislation, but the workforce proposals included in it fail to address the need for a comprehensive strategy with accountability for improvement.

 High quality leadership is essential to develop cultures that support staff and improve care for patients.
 There are countless examples of compassionate leadership across the NHS, however recent reports have highlighted the prevalence of bullying and harassment, demonstrating how this coupled with challenging working conditions and long hours contribute to staff burnout.
 To improve retention and make the NHS a better place to work, there is a need to develop collective, compassionate and inclusive leadership and supportive teamworking that values staff.